 Start at the main parking lot and walk up the dirt road toward the farm.
 Look for the singletrack Hostel Trail, which starts next to the hostel and switchbacks up into the woods.
 The trail is somewhat narrow.
-The woods are dominated by bay laurel; the groundcover includes ferns.
+The woods are dominated by bay laurel, while the groundcover includes ferns.

 The trail climbs to a ridge where the forest gives way to chaparral, allowing some low-elevation views over Silicon Valley.
 To shorten the hike by a mile, take the Grapevine Trail back to the canyon; this route includes all the best scenery of the longer route.
 For the full hike, continue along the ridgetop on the Hostel Trail, which continues to climb as it enters Rancho San Antonio OSP, briefly joining the Black Mountain Trail.

 Turn onto the Ewing Hill Trail, which descends back into the canyon.
 As the trail descends the chaparral soon changes back to forest.
 The trail levels out when it reaches the canyon bottom.

 The densely-wooded canyon is at first fairly ordinary, but it gets a lot more scenic after the intersection with the Grapevine Trail.
 At this point the canyon becomes much more lush; the woods are more open, the trees are moss-encrusted, and the hillside is covered with ferns.
 This is by far the best section of trail at Hidden Villa.